iTwin/iTwinUI/.changeset/perfect-parents-dress.md

 '@itwin/itwinui-react': patch
 ---

-Replaces the `width: 100%` added to `Tree` virtual items with `minInlineSize: 100%` so that virtualized `Tree` components can have horizontal scroll.
+Fixed an issue in virtualized `Tree` where horizontal scroll was impossible to achieve.